ARCHETYPE Intraocular pressure (openEHR-EHR-OBSERVATION.intraocular_pressure.v0)

 protocol

-ExtensionExtension: Additional information required to capture local content or to align with other reference models/formalisms.
+ExtensionExtension: Additional information required to extend the model with local content or to align with other reference models or formalisms.

-For example: local information requirements or additional metadata to align with FHIR or CIMI equivalents.
+For example: local information requirements; or additional metadata to align with FHIR.

 Include: